markandrus/imgswiss/README.markdown

 * `./pipeline.rb --stdin -p invert.p <gucci_mane.png >gucci_invert.png`

 ## Plan File Syntax
-The syntax for Pipeline.rb's plan-files is inspired in part by the patching systems implemented in both Max/MSP and PureData.
+The syntax for Pipeline.rb's plan-files is inspired in part by the patching systems implemented in both [Max/MSP](http://cycling74.com/) and [Pure Data](http://puredata.info/).
 Moreover, the language is intended to be equally intuitive.

 Plans allow for two types of commands: